fhoedemakers/pico-infonesPlus/README.md

 ### setting up the hardware

 - Disconnect the Pico from your computer.
-- Attach the Pico to the breadboard.
+- Attach the Adafruit Feather RP2040 DVI to the breadboard.
 - Insert the SD card into the SD card slot.
 - Connect the HDMI cable to the HDMI port of the Adafruit Feather and to your monitor.
 - Connect controllers depending on your setup: